ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Do you happen to have a €50 LilyGo watch looking like a iWatch have [a look here](https://github.com/ednieuw/Lilygo-T-Watch-2020)

+But you can also not built a word clock and use the software to control SK6812 or WS2812 LEDs with your phone with Bluetooth or a web page.

 The Arduino Nano word clocks from my older projects, https://github.com/ednieuw/Word-Colour-Clock-SK6812-WS2812, must have a DS3231 RTC and a Bluetooth module attached to get and keep the time.
 The Arduino nao ESP32 can receive its time with WIFI from the internet and has an built-in RTC module.